awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-create-role.md

 We recommend copying the example policy, replacing the sample ARNs or placeholders, then using the JSON policy to create or update an execution role\.
 For example, replacing `{your-region}` with `us-east-1`\.

-### Sample policy for a customer managed CMK<a name="mwaa-create-role-cmk"></a>
+### Sample policy for a customer managed key<a name="mwaa-create-role-cmk"></a>

-The following example shows an execution role policy you can use for an [Customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk)\.
+The following example shows an execution role policy you can use for an [Customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk)\.

 ```
 {